 We are available by phone or email 7 days a week to help you plan your trip to Historic Appomattox.

 The inn features five bedrooms and one suite, all furnished with period antiques.
-All the rooms have private baths, cable television, free Wi-Fi, robes and locally made soaps.
+Every room has a private bath, cable television, free Wi-Fi, robes and locally made toiletries.
 Our inn has central heat and air conditioning to ensure your comfort.
-Our study is full of books and is a cozy place to relax outside your room.
-The porches are great places to take in the small-town atmosphere and sip a tasty beverage.
-Yard games, lawn seating and a variety of gardens offer even more opportunities to explore the outdoors during the warmers months without even leaving the property.
-Free parking is available to all guests.
+Additionally, our study is full of books and the porches are great places to take in the small-town atmosphere.
+Not only do we offer places to relax but also the chance to get outside with yard games, lawn seating and a variety of gardens on the property.
+Among other amenities, free parking is available to all guests.

 For over 150 years, Appomattox has held the significance of being known as the place where our nation reunited in April of 1865.
-The Campaign, after which General Robert E. Lee surrendered the Army of Northern Virginia to General Ulysses S. Grant, effectively ended the American Civil War.
-Today, you can tour the village of Appomattox Court House, preserved as a National Historical Park, and view relics of the War at the American Civil War Museum just down the road.
+The surrender of General Robert E. Lee‘s Army of Northern Virginia to General Ulysses S. Grant effectively ended the American Civil War.
+Today, you can tour the village of Appomattox Court House and view relics of the War at the American Civil War Museum.

 While you are in town, uncover the secrets that Appomattox has to offer, from our Broadway-style outdoor theater to our sparkling lakes and hiking and biking trails.
 Unwind on the golf course or browse our charming Main Street shops.
 Take in music at Baine’s and Evergreen Lavender Farm or special events throughout the year.
 Whatever your interests, there is something to experience in Appomattox.